 In the event a class start date is postponed, a student reserves the right to cancel or receive a refund based on the revised start date.
+The student has a two-year limitation of Board action on student complaints.
+Agents are licensed by the Colorado Department of Higher Education, Private Occupational School Board.

-Inquiry or complaint may be made to the Colorado Department of Higher Education, Private Occupational School Board at (303) 862-3001 or http://highered.colorado.gov/dpos.
-The student has a two-year limitation of Division action on student complaints.
-Agents licensed by the Colorado Department of Higher Education, Private Occupational School Board.
+Inquiry or complaints may be made to the Colorado Department of Higher Education, Private Occupational School Board at (303) 862-3001.
+Students may file complaints online with the Division at http://highered.colorado.gov/dpos..
+A complaint shall be filed within two years after the student discontinues his or her training at the school or at any time prior to the commencement of training.